 In this guide, we’ll share 28 customizable process infographic templates and design tips to help you get started, even if you’re a total beginner.

-Process infographics visualize, summarize and simplify processes.
+Process infographics are a specific type of infographic, designed to visualize, summarize and simplify processes.
 They’re perfect for visualizing marketing strategies, new employee onboarding, customer journey maps, product guides, recipes and more.